kelvin169/AdminPanel/README.md

 # AdminPanel
-### So for the sake of conveninece I have decided I will be backing up my work from here for easy refference.
+### So for the sake of conveninece I have decided I will be backing up my work from here for easy reference.